kumahq/kuma-website/docs/docs/0.3.2/policies/traffic-log.md

   - match:
       service: database
 conf:
-  # Steer the logs into the logging backend named `logstash`.
+  # Forward the logs into the logging backend named `logstash`.
   backend: logstash
 ```